Here's Our Rant About Agrify Corporation (AGFY)

 AGFY’s Market Performance

-AGFY stocks went down by -16.10% for the week, with a monthly drop of -28.69% and a quarterly performance of 114.60%.
-The volatility ratio for the week stands at 13.32% while the volatility levels for the past 30 days are set at 14.38% for Agrify Corporation.
-The simple moving average for the period of the last 20 days is -23.89% for AGFY stocks with a simple moving average of 37.19% for the last 200 days.
+AGFY stocks went up by 21.12% for the week, with a monthly drop of -22.92% and a quarterly performance of 153.13%.
+The volatility ratio for the week stands at 12.51% while the volatility levels for the past 30 days are set at 13.21% for Agrify Corporation.
+The simple moving average for the period of the last 20 days is -3.85% for AGFY stocks with a simple moving average of 65.58% for the last 200 days.

 Analysts’ Opinion of AGFY